-For 25 years, OBSI has served as Canada's trusted, independent financial ombudsman, acting as an impartial and fair investigator of banking and investmentrelated complaints.
+For 25 years, OBSI has served as Canada's trusted, independent financial ombudsman, acting as an impartial and fair investigator of banking and investment-related complaints.
 We proudly marked 2021 as our 25th year of operations.
 We continue to deliver high-quality dispute resolution services free to consumers and investors when they are unable to resolve a complaint with their bank or investment firm.

-Canadian small

-businesses with unresolved

-banks.
-Michael Lauber is the

-banking complaints.
-CBO

-first Ombudsman & CFO.

-CBO's mandate expands

-to all Canadian consumers

-with unresolved banking and

-investment complaints with

-participating banks.

-has nine participating

-The Canadian Banking Ombudsman (CBO) is created to help
+The Canadian Banking Ombudsman (CBO) is created to help Canadian small businesses with unresolved banking complaints.
+CBO has nine participating banks.
+Michael Lauber is the first Ombudsman & CEO.

-MESSAGES

-VISION &

-GUIDING

-PRINCIPLES

-PROGRESS

-OUR GOALS

-TOWARD

-INQUIRIES

-CANADIANS

-CONSUMER

-PROFILES

-FROM

-FROM CHAIR &

-OMBUDSMAN
+CBO's mandate expands to all Canadian consumers with unresolved banking and investment complaints with participating banks.